QUEEN OF HEARTS

-Queen of Hearts is divided into two clear areas, one for children over 30 months (The Mad Hatter Rooms) and one for children under 30 months (The White Rabbit Rooms).
+Queen of Hearts Nursery Schools are divided into two clear areas, one for children over 30 months (The Mad Hatter Rooms) and one for children under 30 months (The White Rabbit Rooms).
 Each morning we come together in our rooms for Wake and Shake to help ready us for the day ahead before starting our day.
-We also have family time in early afternoon where the children start by singing "O Canada" prior to working together on music, rhythm and singing.

 The daily program for all children encompasses the needs of the whole child.
 Particular emphasis is placed on :

 Social - feelings and reactions about and to others

 Emotional - spiritual, feelings and reactions about themselves